Monday, September 2, 2019

 Scenes of Summer

-Hello everyone!
+Hello everyone.
 How was your summer?
-Mine was filled with extraordinary moments shared with extraordinary friends, like
+Mine was filled with extraordinary moments shared with extraordinary friends!

-Wanda Hanson of Exuberant Color who surprised me with one of her signature batik colorwash quilts.
-Read more about it HERE.
+Wanda Hanson of Exuberant Color surprised me with one of her signature batik colorwash quilts.
+Isn't it stunning?
+Read more about it here

-Quilting friends brought "show and tell" with their visits.
-Here's Sheila with her Sunflower quilt and me with Wanda's Zig-Zag.
+Quilt friends stopped by with "show and tell."
+Here's Sheila with her Sunflowers and me with Wanda's Zig-Zag.

-Jenny shared fresh-picked cherry tomatoes and basil from her garden, and Jean baked a delicious peach cobbler and the best blueberry pie I've ever tasted!
+Jenny shared fresh-picked cherry tomatoes and basil from her garden.
+Jean baked a delicious peach cobbler (with real Georgia peaches) and the best blueberry pie I've ever tasted!

 Local troubadour, Bill Glaysher, serenaded me one afternoon.
 Swoon!

-Who helped me make this online purchase?
-I couldn't resist a few new American Jane fabrics.
+Which enabling friend helped me make this online purchase?
+I couldn't resist a few new American Jane fabrics in summer hues.

-We were invited to a lovely bridal shower hosted by friends for their daughter and son-in-law-to-be.
-What lured us out on a 97-degree day was the promise of mango mimosas and eight different kinds of cake.
-It did not disappoint!
+Jim and I also attended a bridal shower hosted by friends, Mark and Linda for their daughter and son-in-law to be.
+What lured us out on a 97-degree day was the promise of mango mimosas and eight different kinds of cake!

 Saturday, May 5, 2018